aishwarya-10/extracting-business-card-data-with-OCR/README.md

 # BizCardX - Extracting Business Card Data with OCR
-This provides provides a user-interface for extracting business card informations with easyOCR and streamlit.
+This provides a user interface for extracting business card information with easyOCR and Streamlit.

 [**Click here to view the app**]()